yangshiyu89/mini_store/README.md

-# Homepage
+# Detail Page

-This is Store homepage with cloud database.
+This is Store Detail Page with virtual data.